Albert von Julin: Biography

 Albert von Julin first sought to get rid of various risk factors as a company administrator and then as a limited company property manager.
 Under his leadership, the company was quite reticent about the huge, but at the same time risky market in Russia, especially due to exchange rate fluctuations.
 The company developed its own brand, which in addition to wrought iron and castings included fine guarantees and agricultural tools.
 Albert von Julin was a self-appointed factory manager thanks to both his previous evidence and his more than 20 percent stake.
 From the mid-1880s, the board of Fiskars Ab was entirely run by von Julin.

 Albert von Julin sat as many as eleven times as a representative of the nobility in the Finnish parliament, most commonly as a representative of the Bergenheim clan on his wife Sofia's side.
 His work in parliament was not particularly active, as during his nearly three-decade parliamentary career, von Julin made four speeches, most commonly expressions of support for other representatives.
 In addition, he was involved in two petitions with other representatives.
 Von Julin sat on the Finnish-Russian committee dealing with customs issues in the railway industry.
 The patron who held the title of mountain councilor from 1897 was also an active municipal politician with positions of trust in the Perniö municipal government.
 In addition, he was involved in the preparations for the railway known as the seafront between Helsinki and Turku.

 Albert von Julin died a couple of years after becoming ill on June 7, 1906, in his home municipality of Pohja.
 His nephew Albert Lindsay von Julin (1871–1944) was appointed CEO of Fiskars Ab.
-Koski's blast furnace was led by a elder son, engineer Albert von Julin (1876–1918).
+Koski's blast furnace was led by an elder son, engineer Albert von Julin (1876–1918).
 The younger son, Deputy Judge Rolf Jacob von Julin (1881–1942), was the CEO of Kaukaan Tehdas Oy in the forest industry.